Hierakonpolis: Finds and artifacts

+Hierakonpolis Tomb 100, "The Painted Tomb"

-Other discoveries at Nekhen include Tomb 100, the oldest known tomb with a mural painted on its plaster walls.
-The sepulchre is thought to date to the Gerzeh culture (c.
+Tomb 100, discovered in Nekhen, is the oldest known tomb with a mural painted on its plaster walls.
+The sepulcher is thought to date to the Gerzeh culture (c.
 3500–3200 BC).
+Tomb 100 is generally considered as part of a wider cultural step towards more elaborate and ornamented burial rituals in ancient Egypt.

 It is presumed that the mural shows religious scenes and images.
 It includes figures featured in Egyptian culture for three thousand years—a funerary procession of barques, presumably a goddess standing between two upright lionesses, a wheel of various horned quadrupeds, several examples of a staff that became associated with the deity of the earliest cattle culture and one being held up by a heavy-breasted goddess.
 Animals depicted include onagers or zebras, ibexes, ostriches, lionesses, impalas, gazelles, and cattle.

 Several interpretations of the themes and designs visible in the Nekhen fresco have been associated with a distinctly foreign artifact found in Egypt, the Gebel el-Arak Knife (c.
 3500–3200 BCE), with a Mesopotamian scene described as the Master of animals, showing a presumed figure between two lions, presumed fighting scenes, or the boats.